Veterans Review and Appeal Board - 2015-16 Annual Report

 The Board’s Vision, Mission, and Values express our commitment to serving Veterans and their families.
 These statements inform our work and guide all employees.

-- To be recognized as the independent, fair, and knowledgeable appeal tribunal that supports Veterans, Canadian Armed Forces and RCMP Members, and their families in obtaining the benefits they are entitled to for service-related disabilities.
+- The Board is recognized as the independent and fair appeal tribunal that ensures Veterans obtain the benefits they are entitled to for service-related disabilities.

-- To provide timely, respectful hearings and fair, plain-language decisions to Veterans, Canadian Armed Forces and RCMP members, and their families who turn to the Board for redress of their disability benefits decisions.
+- To provide Veterans, Canadian Armed Forces and RCMP members, and their families with timely, respectful hearings and fair, plain-language decisions.

-- We treat everyone in a fair and unbiased manner.
+- Impartiality: We treat Veterans in a fair and unbiased manner.

-- We treat everyone with courtesy and respect.
+- Respect: We treat Veterans, and one another, with courtesy and respect.

-- We strive to attain the highest standards through continuous improvement and innovation.
+- Excellence: We strive to serve Veterans better through continuous improvement and innovation.

 THE BOARD: AN ADMINISTRATIVE TRIBUNAL